 Deer is a tiny town located in the state of Arkansas.
 With a population of 135 people and just one neighborhood, Deer is the 317th largest community in Arkansas.
 Deer has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Deer, where the median household income is .

-Because occupations involving physical labor dominate the local economy, Deer is generally considered to be a blue-collar town.
-56.36% of the Deer workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Deer, you'll notice that it is more blue-collar than most other communities in America.
+56.36% of Deer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Deer is a town of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Deer who work in healthcare suport services (29.09%), sales jobs (14.55%), and office and administrative support (0.00%).

 Being a small town, Deer does not have a public transit system used by locals to get to and from work.

-In terms of college education, Deer is nearly on par with the US average for all cities of 21.84%: 17.72% of adults 25 and older in Deer have a bachelor's degree or advanced degree.
+The education level of Deer citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.72% of adults 25 and older in Deer have a college degree.

 The per capita income in Deer in 2022 was $30,278, which is upper middle income relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $121,112 for a family of four.
 However, Deer contains both very wealthy and poor people as well.
 Deer also has one of the higher rates of people living in poverty in the nation, with 35.44% of its population below the federal poverty line.